|

 stouter and more robust than wild fish.
 They are often spectacularly

 colored but, of course, so are wild Rams!While some of these fish are raised in hatcheries in Europe, most of them are raised on fish farms in Asia.
 Here they are mass produced for export and are found in the tanks of many shops and hobbyists.
-Rams were first introduced to the hobby in 1947 and were described as Apistogramma ramirezi by Meyers and Harry in 1948.
-Although it was described as an Apistogramma it quickly became obvious that it was very different from the fish of that genus.
+Ram cichlids were first introduced to the hobby in 1947 and were described as Apistogramma ramirezi by Meyers and Harry in 1948.
+Although it was described as an Apistogramma it quickly became obvious rams were very different from the fish of that genus.
 In 1958 the name Microgeophagus was first suggested but the use of this name was never widely adopted.
 In 1960 Wickler suggested using "Apistogramma" in quotes in recognition of its uncertain status.
 Unfortunately, this suggestion was not followed and the name Pseudogeophagus was suggested in 1969 followed by Pseudoapistogramma in 1971.
-In 1977 the Swedish icthyologist Dr. Sven Kullander weighed in with a complete redefinition of the genus and established the name Papiliochromis.
-Most considered that the name was decided and Papiliochromis was widely, but briefly universally accepted.
-However, in 1982, the debate began anew as several authors advocated for the adoption of Microgeophagus and in 1998 Kullander began to use the name Mikrogeophagus.
-All of this means that there is now a general agreement that Microgeophagus is the correct genus name, however, there is still confusion as to the exact spelling of the name with most in Europe using Mikrogeophagus..
+In 1977 the Swedish ichthyologist Dr. Sven Kullander weighed in with a complete redefinition of the genus and established the name Papiliochromis.
+Most considered that the Ram name game was decided and Papiliochromis was briefly accepted universally.
+However, in 1982, the debate began anew as several authors advocated for the adoption of Mikrogeophagus and in 1998 Kullander began to use the name Mikrogeophagus.
+All of this means that there is now a general agreement that Mikrogeophagus is the correct genus name, however, there is still confusion as to the exact spelling of the name and it is very common to have the name spelled Microgeophagus. ![]() Electric Blue Rams ![]()

 This